renukamandapati/Travel_yari/README.md

 ⚡ How to Run

-1. Clone this repository:
+1. Clone this repository:git clone: https://github.com/renukamandapati/Travel_yari

-git clone https:

 2. Open index.html in any browser.

 3. Explore the website 🎉
+ visit: